bud-co/architecture-decision-records/README.md

   <br>
 </p>
 <p align="center">
 Company-wide architecture decisions.
-Such as patterns, domain architectures, and others.
+Such as patterns, domain models, and others.
 </p>

 ## 📖 About this